bluesky314/MLheuristics.github.io/_posts/2014-3-3-Hello-World.md

 $$\sum\limits_{i=0}^{n}{x_{i}w_{i}}+b$$

-We can think of the weights as the degrees of importance attached to each input feature.
+We can think of the weights as the *degrees of importance* attached to each input feature.
 If more favourable features are present then the dot product will be higher.
 Therefore the linear combination gives us a score for what we are looking for.
-The bias term acts as a threshold, we shall see this more further.
+The bias term acts as a *threshold*, we shall see this more further.

 The common symbol for this linear weighted sum in network diagrams is:

 <img src="https://github.com/bluesky314/bluesky314.github.io/blob/master/images/linearsymbol.png?raw=true" >

-**Representation Power**
+##Representation Power

 We can show that a single perceptron, or less formally, a single weighted linear combination can act as a logical gate.
-In order to do this we include an activation function which in this case is a step function:
+In order to do this we include an activation function, which in this case is the step function:

 $$
 \begin{eqnarray}